 Support groups provide an opportunity for people living with ALS to gather, connect, and talk with one another.
 These groups meet every other month at various locations throughout the state.

-The Loan Closet has items to help people living with ALS every step of the journey, shared with us to be shared with you.
+The Equipment Loan Closet has items to help people living with ALS every step of the journey, shared with us to be shared with you.
 Before purchasing a piece of equipment, check with us and we may have the item available.

 Operation Speak Easier is a team of tech savvy individuals who assist people living with ALS in troubleshooting and fixing problems that may arise with augmentative communication devices.